 How to Enable HDR Video on Windows 11 Battery

-This guide explains how to manage high dynamic range (HDR) video settings on Windows 11 laptops while using battery power.
+This guide shows you how to manage High Dynamic Range (HDR) video settings on your Windows 11 laptop when you’re using battery power.

 Hardware Requirements for HDR